-- C) Relative Contraindications Seizures, eating disorders. - D) Major Side Effects Depends on the drug, but commonly includes dry mouth, nausea, fatigue, constipation, and abnormal bleeding.
+C) Relative Contraindications - Seizures, eating disorders.

+- D) Major Side Effects Depending on the drug, but commonly includes dry mouth, nausea, fatigue, constipation, and abnormal bleeding.
 Serotonin syndrome is also a risk.
-GI distress, drowsiness, sexual dysfunction less than other classes.
+Gl distress, drowsiness, sexual dysfunction less than other classes.
 Hypertension and glaucoma (venlafaxine).
 Cardiac issues with venlafaxine and withdrawal symptoms unless tapered.
 Studies show increased suicidal ideation and attempts in adolescents and young adults.
-Patients should also be monitored for suicidal ideation and drug abuse. - E) Drug Interactions Drug specific. - F) Laboratory Monitoring Drug specific.
+Patients should also be monitored for suicidal ideation. - E) Drug Interactions Drug specific. - F) Laboratory Monitoring Drug specific.
 Hepatic and renal monitoring, venlafaxine may cause cholesterol or triglyceride increases. - iv.
 Atypical Antidepressants/Other Agents.
-May be used for depression; however, are not appropriate for neuropathic pain. - d.
-Hypnotics and Sedatives: Sedative and hypnotic drugs decrease activity and induce drowsiness and may cause moderate agitation in some individuals.
+May be used for depression however are not for neuropathic pain. - e.
+Hypnotics and Sedatives: Sedative and hypnotic drugs decrease activity and induce drowsiness and moderate agitation in some individuals.
 Many other medications, such as antihistamines and antidepressants also produce these side effects.
 Due to the addiction potential, withdrawal symptoms, and sedating side effects benzodiazepines and other similar drugs found in this class, are not generally recommended.
 They should be used with extreme caution when the patient is on chronic opioids management.
 When used, extensive patient education should be documented.
-Some of these medications have long half-lives and sleep apnea can occur or be aggravated on these medications.
+Some of these medications have long half lives; sleep apnea can occur or be aggravated on these medications.
 Many unintentional drug deaths are related to concomitant opioid and benzodiazepine drug use.
 Retrograde amnesia can occur and is implicated in "sleep driving," "sleep eating" and other activities.

-Most insomnia in chronic pain patients should be managed primarily through behavioral interventions, with medications as secondary measures (refer to Section F.4, Disturbances of Sleep).
+Most insomnia in chronic pain patients should be managed primarily through behavioral interventions with medications as secondary measures (refer to Therapeutic Procedures, Non-Operative, Disturbances of Sleep, Section G.4,).

 - i.
-Zaleplon, Eszopiclone, Zolpidem - A) Description A nonbenzodiazepine hypnotic. - B) Indications As of the time of this guideline writing, formulations of zaleplon, eszopiclonem and zolpidem have been FDA approved for insomnia.
+Zaleplon; Eszopiclone; Zolpidem. - A) Description Nonbenzodiazepine hypnotic. - B) Indications As of the time of this guideline writing, formulations of zaleplon, eszopiclonem and zolpidem have been FDA approved for insomnia. - C) Dosing and Time to Therapeutic Effect Time of onset is 30 to 60 minutes. - D) Major Side Effects Dizziness, dose-related amnesia. - E) Drug Interactions Increases sedative effect of other central nervous system (CNS) depressant drugs.

-- C) Dosing and Time to Therapeutic Effect Time of onset is 30 to 60 minutes. - D) Major Side Effects Dizziness, dose-related amnesia. - E) Drug Interactions Increases sedative effect of other central nervous system (CNS) depressant drugs. - F) Laboratory Monitoring none required, based on individual patient history. - ii.
-Benzodiazepine-based hypnotics include temazepam and flurazepam..
+- F) Laboratory Monitoring none required, based on individual patient history. - ii.
+Benzodiazepine-based hypnotics including temazepam and flurazepam.
 Neither is recommended because of habit-forming potential, withdrawal symptoms, and sedating side effects.
 Flurazepam has an active metabolite with a very long half-life, resulting in drug accumulation and next-day somnolence, and should be avoided.

-e.
+f.
 Marijuana: